Harris Regional Hospital introduces new program targeting improved maternal health

 Robert King Chairman

-Gaston County GOP cancels December meeting, sets next date for January
+Gaston County GOP sets rules for sheriff primary forum on January 29

 Gayle Norman Vice Chairman